DanielKneipp/vimrc/README.md

 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections for Vim, CTRL+N is remapped to CTRL+S (due to YankRing)
 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes Remove all clutter and focus only on the essential.
 Similar to iA Writer or Write Room [Read more here](http://amix.dk/blog/post/19744)
+* [tagbar](https://github.com/majutsushi/tagbar): Vim plugin that displays tags in a window, ordered by scope

 ## Included color schemes